The Time Traveler's Wife: Genre

 Clare compares herself to Penelope, waiting for Odysseus, a literary allusion highlighted by reviewers.

 Reviewers have found The Time Traveler's Wife difficult to classify generically: some categorize it as science fiction, others as a romance.
 Niffenegger herself is reluctant to label the novel, saying she "never thought of it as science fiction, even though it has a science-fiction premise".
 In Niffenegger's view, the story is primarily about Henry and Clare's relationship and the struggles they endure.
 She has said that she based Clare and Henry's romance on the "cerebral coupling" of Dorothy Sayers's characters Lord Peter Wimsey and Harriet Vane.

 Time travel stories to which the novel has been compared include Jack Finney's Time and Again (1970), F.M.
 Busby's short story "If This Is Winnetka, You Must Be Judy" and the film Somewhere in Time (1980).
 Henry has been compared to Billy Pilgrim of Kurt Vonnegut's Slaughterhouse-Five (1969).
 Science fiction writer Terence M. Green calls the novel a "timeslip romance".
 The Time Traveler's Wife is not as concerned with the paradoxes of time travel as is traditional science fiction.
 Instead, as critic Marc Mohan describes, the novel "uses time travel as a metaphor to explain how two people can feel as if they've known each other their entire lives".

 Robert Nathan's Portrait of Jennie, as novel, or film, is another obvious comparison, although Jennie, as a ghost, travels time in one direction, not randomly.

+The Time Traveler's Wife influenced Steven Moffat when he was writing for the British science-fiction series Doctor Who.
+Moffat wrote the episode The Girl in the Fireplace as direct parallel to the Time Traveler's Wife; Niffeneger responded by having some of her characters watch that episode of Doctor Who in her second novel, Her Fearful Symmetry.
+Moffat later became showrunner for Doctor Who, and incorporated some of the ideas from the Time Traveler's Wife into the characters of Amy Pond, who first meets the time-travelling Doctor as a child and subsequently waits to meet him again when older, and River Song, who like the Doctor is a time-traveller.
+River and The Doctor meet at different points in their respective timelines, with changing knowledge of each others' history as a result.
+River documents these meetings in a diary, and the pair eventually marry.